From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1889-1892 Durham Museum photo of the New York Life Building at 17th and Farnam Streets

-Built for New York Life Insurance, it has a twin that still stands in Kansas City.
+Located at 1650 Farnam Street, the structure was designed by Frederick Elmer Hill of the renowned New York architectural firm McKim, Mead & White and opened in 1889.
 The design borrowed from Italian palazzos and incorporated features from the Renaissance Revival style.
 The H-shaped building has two towers made of brick and terra cotta and an elaborately detailed cornice on the 10th floor.
 The two towers stand on either side of an arched entrance of rusticated granite.
 A third tower capped by an Italian loggia is situated behind the entrance and rose above the other two.
+New York Life even built a twin that still stands in Kansas City, Missouri.

 1911 Durham Museum photo of the New York Life Building after Omaha National Bank moved in.
 At this point it was renamed the Omaha Building.